friendly-bits/geoip-shell/DETAILS.md

 - If an error occurs during the installation, it is propagated back through the execution chain and eventually the -install script calls the -uninstall script to revert any changes made to the system.
 - Required arguments are `-c <"country_codes">` and `-m <whitelist|blacklist>`
 - Accepts optional custom cron schedule expression for the autoupdate schedule with the '-s' option.
 Default cron schedule is "15 4 * * *" - at 4:15 [am] every day. 'disable' instead of the schedule will disable autoupdates.

+Advanced options:
-- Accepts the '-u' option to specify source for fetching ip lists.
+- `-u`: specify source for fetching ip lists.
 Currently supports 'ripe' and 'ipdeny', defaults to ripe.
-- Accepts the '-f' option to specify the ip protocol family (ipv4 or ipv6).
+- `-f`: specify the ip protocol family (ipv4 or ipv6).
 Defaults to both.
-- Accepts the '-n' option to disable persistence (reboot cron job won't be created so after system reboot, there will be no more geoip blocking - until the autoupdate cron job kicks in).
+- `-n`: disable persistence (reboot cron job won't be created so after system reboot, there will be no more geoip blocking - until the autoupdate cron job kicks in).
-- Accepts the '-o' option to disable automatic backups of the firewall geoip rules and geoip config.
+- `-o`: disable automatic backups of the firewall geoip rules and geoip config.
-- Accepts the '-k' option to skip creating the main blocking rule.
+- `-k`: skip adding the geoip 'enable' rule.
 This can be used if you want to check everything before commiting to geoip blocking.
 To enable blocking later, use the *manage script.
+- `-p`: create ip sets with the 'performance' policy (defaults to 'memory' policy for low memory consumption)

 **geoip-shell-uninstall.sh**
 - Removes geoip firewall rules, geoip cron jobs, scripts' data and config, and deletes the scripts from /usr/local/bin

+Advanced options:
-- if called with the `-l` option, cleans up previous firewall geoip rules and resets the ip lists in the config
+- `-l`: cleans up previous firewall geoip rules and resets the ip lists in the config
-- if called with the `-c` option, cleans up previous firewall geoip rules, removes geoip cron jobs and resets the ip lists in the config
+- `-c`: cleans up previous firewall geoip rules, removes geoip cron jobs and resets the ip lists in the config
-- if called with the `-r` option, prepares the system for re-installation of the suite: cleans up previous firewall geoip rules and removes the config
+- `-r`: prepares the system for re-installation of the suite: cleans up previous firewall geoip rules and removes the config

 **geoip-shell-manage.sh**: serves as the main user interface to configure geoip after installation.
 You can also call it by simply typing `geoip-shell`.
 As most scripts in this suite, it requires root privileges.